InspiryThemes/realhomes-docs/docs/testimonials-setup.md

 I have developed [Quick and Easy Testimonials plugin](https://wordpress.org/plugins/quick-and-easy-testimonials/) for this purpose.

 Install the [Quick and Easy Testimonials plugin](https://wordpress.org/plugins/quick-and-easy-testimonials/).
-As guided in screen shot below.
+As guided in screenshot below.

 ![RealHomes Documentation](images/other-features/testimonial-plugin-search.png)